Inner Frontier

 This authentic, substantive, and multi-faceted spirituality for our time begins where we are and ultimately takes us beyond consciousness, toward the abode of the sacred.
 That sacredness can touch and transform each of us.
 This book helps make that possible.

-About the Author: The son of Holocaust survivors, Joseph Naft was born in a Displaced Persons’ camp in northern Italy in the aftermath of World War II.
+About the Author: Joseph Naft was born in a war refugee camp in northern Italy in the aftermath of World War II.
 That legacy of unspeakable evil engendered his abiding interest in how the seemingly intractable problem of human violence can be resolved.
-For over thirty-five years, he has studied Buddhist, Sufi, Christian, and Jewish spiritual practices in the United States, Europe, and the Middle East.
+For over forty years, he has studied a wide range of spiritual practices in the United States, Europe, and the Middle East.
 Joseph Naft has taught meditation and spiritual practices since 1976.

 About Inner Frontier Send us email